Slip & Fall Accident Attorney in White Plains

 A slip and fall accident can be a serious ordeal.
 Under certain conditions, the surfaces you navigate can be treacherous and lead to injuries that can impact your life for years.
 Walking on sidewalks and through parking lots can be dangerous if you slip on snow or ice or trip on uneven, cracked pavement.
 If the person responsible knew or should have known about the condition and didn’t fix the issue within a reasonable amount of time, you could recover damages if you were seriously injured.
 Even walking through a supermarket can be hazardous if the staff leaves a spill in an aisle.
 When claiming damages, municipals are held to a different standard than a regular property owner.
-Knowing the laws of premise liability is invaluable when deciding to take legal action.
 If you need quality legal services, contact The Law Offices of Daniel A. Kalish.

 The parking lots and parking garages of White Plains, the Bronx, and all of Westchester County allow easy access to a variety of commercial, public, and private properties, including office buildings, schools, shopping malls, apartments, and airports, just to name a few.
 Property owners are responsible for the conditions of their parking structures.
 They are liable to keep the surfaces reasonably free of hazards that can cause parking lot accidents.